voduchuy/voduchuy/README.md

 I have spent about a decade learning and researching numerical methods for simulating and calibrating comptuational models in biology.
 Writing codes for scientific computing is my passion.
 This site displays some of my computational projects.

 - 🔭 I’m currently working on visa paperwork to join my dream company accelerating Quantitative System Pharmacology and Virtual Populations!
-- 🌱 I’m currently learning software design principles.
+- 🌱 I’m currently learning: software design principles, scientific machine learning with Julia, cool maths, Github Actions.
 - 👯 I’m looking to collaborate on fast numerical algorithms in Julia, especially those related to Bayesian computation, mathematical biology.
 - ⚡ Fun fact: My Starbucks name is Henry.
 - 😄 Pronouns: He/Him/His.